Reprogramming of second-hand hearing aids!

 Can I use a second-hand RIC hearing aid?

-Yes, Indeed RIC hearing aids are the easiest to reprogram and refit to a new owner.
-Please visit our booking page to book an appointment in London for a reprogramming of your second-hand hearing aids.
-Please also see our response to clinical considerations of using second-hand hearing aids in this article.
+Yes, indeed, RIC hearing aids are the easiest to reprogram and refit to a new owner.
+Please visit our booking page to book an appointment in London for the reprogramming of your second-hand hearing aids.
+Please also see our response to the clinical considerations of using second-hand hearing aids in this article.